Zheyu-Chen/zheyu-chen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello, my name is Zheyu Chen.
-I graduated with a bachelor's degree from Beijing University of Technology (BJUT) and University College Dublin (UCD) joint training program, where I majored in Software Engineering.
-I earned a First-Class Honours degree from UCD and an Honours Bachelor's degree from BJUT.
-Currently, I am pursuing my Master’s degree in Electronic and Information Engineering at The Hong Kong Polytechnic University, under the Faculty of Electrical and Electronic Engineering.
+Currently, I am a Research Assistant at ASTAPLE Lab of The Hong Kong Polytechnic University, working under the supervision of Prof. Haibo Hu.
+I recently completed my Master's degree in Electronic and Information Engineering at the same university's Faculty of Electrical and Electronic Engineering.
+Prior to this, I earned dual Bachelor's degrees through a joint program between University College Dublin (UCD) and Beijing University of Technology (BJUT), graduating with First-Class Honours from UCD and an Honours degree from BJUT in Software Engineering.
 My primary research interests lie in data mining, particularly in the field of recommender systems.
-Specifically, I focus on cutting-edge topics such as multimodal recommendation, group recommendation, and graph learning.
+Specifically, I focus on cutting-edge topics such as multimodal recommendation and group-based recommendation.

 [//]: # ([中文版链接]&#40;about_zh.md&#41;)